Census Metropolitan Unemployment Rates Across Ontario

 The Unemployment Rate Comparison graph provides a visual display of the monthly unemployment rates for various Census Metropolitan Areas (CMA) across Ontario.
 The unemployment rate is the number of unemployed persons expressed as a percentage of the labour force.
 Estimates are percentages, rounded to the nearest tenth.

 The Oshawa CMA is comprised of Oshawa, Whitby and Clarington.
 The Oshawa CMA is used as a data proxy in Durham Region as Pickering, Ajax and Uxbridge are part of the Toronto CMA and Brock and Scugog are not surveyed in the monthly report due to population size.
 The Oshawa CMA includes the most Durham Region residents and provides the best depiction of the labour market in the Region as a whole.

 Peterborough CMA now sits at 6.1%, recording its third drop in this rate since the beginning of 2021.
-While Oshawa CMA saw a small bump in May 2021, as it increased about half a percentage point to 8.3%.
+While Oshawa CMA saw a small bump in June 2021, increasing to 8.5%.

 In Ontario, the highest unemployment rate in April 2021 was 10.4% in the Windsor CMA.
-This has continued into May with Windsor’s rate increasing to 10.5%.
+This has continued into May and June with Windsor’s rate increasing to 11.7% this month.
 The lowest unemployment rate among the comparators continues to be the Peterborough CMA at 6.1%.
 Looking forward the data should reflect the easing of stricter public health measures introduced across the province earlier in 2021.
 In the coming months, the data could also begin to show the effect of the vaccine rollout in the province.